D-moc/VitalTrip/Backend/Readme.md

 ---

 ### Environment Variables:
-- `JWT_SECRET`: Secret key used to sign the JWT token.
+- `JWT_SECRET`: Secret key used to sign the JWT token

 ---